 In the late 1960s, the world witnessed a rare sight, the flowering of Phyllostachys bambusoides, a bamboo species.
 Regardless of climate differences and soil conditions, the plant produced flowers anywhere observers found it around the globe.
 The plants grew seeds before they all died.

 Humans have used Bamboo since ancient times for various purposes, and it remains relevant today.
-For many green enterprises bamboo is a precious raw material.
-Unlike trees, bamboo mature within 3-5 years, depending on the species.
+For many green enterprises, bamboo is a precious raw material.
+Unlike trees, bamboo matures within 3-5 years, depending on the species.
 It plays a significant role in relieving the timber pressure in china.

-Manufacturers use the pulp from bamboo fibers to make fine quality paper and eco-friendly toilet paper.
+Manufacturers use pulp from bamboo fibers to make fine-quality paper, bamboo toilet paper, and eco-friendly toilet paper blends.
 It contains 40-50% a-cellulose, almost the same as soft and hardwoods.
 This makes it more sustainable as a raw material for the pulp and paper industry.

 Today, people who want to live a zero-waste lifestyle can use straws, toothbrushes, and other bamboo products instead of plastic.

 Environmentally conscious companies also use bamboo to produce eco-product packaging.
 Bamboo is a sustainable alternative to paper made from virgin trees, seeing as we throw the paper away, eventually.
 Trees take longer to grow and require more space and water than bamboo.
 And when it comes to packaging, an eco-friendly, biodegradable pack trumps plastic.

 This versatile crop also proves very useful in natural building because it is a strong and long-lasting sustainable material.
 Large bamboo stems provide planks for rafts, houses, and flooring.
 You can find bamboo stems at construction sites, serving as scaffolding, a common sight in Africa and south-east Asia.